TheCodeSummoner/Nucats-Codeathon-2019/Cryptography Manifesto/Solution/README.md

 ### Extras

-1. https://www.dcode.fr/book-cipher features *Book Cipher* tool.
+1. https://www.dcode.fr/book-cipher can be used to decrypt the message.

 ### Author